AndreuCodina/CrossValidation/README.md

     }
 ```

-So, when you want to handle exceptions in your business logic or test them, you simply reference those exceptions related to your service, instead of referencing an exception in a folder with thousands of them, and instead of having faith that the service will throw that exception (good luck with the refactorings).
-But this could be even worse because you'll potentially share exceptions with more services.
+So, when you want to handle exceptions in your business logic or test them, you simply reference those exceptions related to your service, instead of referencing an exception in a folder with thousands of them, and instead of having faith that the service will throw that exception (good luck with refactorings).

-Sharing exceptions must be an exceptional case and, as I show in my book, it causes a lot of problems as the codebase grows.
-But this is only a guideline, the option of developing software poorly is always open.
+Sharing exceptions must be an exceptional case, and, as I show in my book, it causes a lot of problems as the codebase grows.

 So, the service can be tested this way: